Home Windows 7 Windows 8 Freeware Privacy

 5. Insert your Windows XP CD into the CD/DVD drive and browse the same from the Winbuilder (Refer screenshot).

 6. Click Continue button to start the live CD building process.
-It will take few minutes to finish the process.
+It will take a few minutes to finish the process.
 If Winbuilder process prompts any confirmation message, click “yes” or “Ok” to continue the building process.

 8. If you have followed the procedure neatly, you will have a Live XP CD in your hand.